timothyleejin/tp/docs/UserGuide.md

 * Edit the details of the person at the specified `INDEX`, which refers to the index number shown in the contact list.
 * The **index must be a positive integer** 1, 2, 3, …​
 * **At least** one of the optional fields must be provided.
-* When editing skills, the existing skills of the person will all be removed and replaced with your skills input i.e adding of skills is not cumulative.
+* When you perform the action of editing the skills, the existing skills of the person will all be removed and replaced with your skills input i.e adding of skills is not cumulative.
 * You can remove a person’s skills by typing `s/` without specifying any skills after it.
 * Each event **must** have only one corresponding role.
 You cannot edit an event or role only.
 * When editing an event and the corresponding role, the existing events and roles will all be removed and replaced with your new event and role input i.e adding of events and roles is not cumulative.